pyomeca/python_project_template/docs/contributing.md

 ## Creating and activating conda environment

 Before starting any development, we recommend that you create an isolated development environment.
-The easiest and most efficient way (due to the numerous dependencies of `project_template`) is to use an anaconda virtual environment and to create it based on the `environment.yml` file.
+The easiest and most efficient way is to use an anaconda virtual environment and install `habmot` using pip install, then uninstall it so its dependencies are installed.

 - Install [miniconda](https://conda.io/miniconda.html)
 - `cd` to the `project_template` source directory